- Each presenter has one or two according to the opening title montage:

 - From the start, Hammond and May were doing everything they could to make the fuel last, from managing tire pressure, to meticulously planning their routes, shedding as much weight as possible, to holding their bladder till they reached the Chunnel.
 Clarkson gunned it from the start and wasted as much fuel and power as possible.
 When he realized that he had passed his home and still had plenty of fuel he reaffirmed his position, if he really had the chance to win he was going to really try.
 The race had the slowest and most frustrating (for Clarkson) lead change in Top Gear (and most likely race) history.
 In the end Hammond made it first and Clarkson was right behind him.
 May having chosen a longer route to avoid possible traffic was 45 minutes late.
 The amazing thing is they all made it, though The Stig stole Hammond's moment.
 They all acknowledge that it's incredible that Jeremy's Jag made it despite his uneconomical driving, and it was even found that after the race, there was enough left in it to do another 120 miles.
 Just... wow.

-- In the British Leyland challenge, each presenter got 1200 quid, OF THEIR OWN MONEY, they'll remind you, to buy examples of what they think are good Leyland products, and they could "win" money back by accomplishing various challenges.
+- In the British Leyland challenge, each presenter got 1200 quid, of their own money as they're quick to remind you, to buy examples of what they think are good Leyland products, and they could "win" money back by accomplishing various challenges.
 At the end, James May is...
 He's twenty pounds in the black!

 - Crossing the English Channel in a Nissank; especially as things had gone so badly beforehand, and they almost rolled it getting ashore.
 At one point, the coast guard flies over and asks what they're doing... and when Jeremy tells them exactly what they're doing, the coast guard flies off and wishes them good luck!
 How often does that happen!?